-- OMR 10m (~AUD 38m) finance facility with Alizz Islamic Bank, and under a "club deal" between the above banks.
+- OMR 10m (~AUD 38m) finance facility with Alizz Islamic Bank4, and - OMR 10m (~AUD 38m) finance facility with Bank Nizwa5, under a "club deal" between the above banks.
 Other than as disclosed above and the ARL drilling finance, discussed below, neither the Company nor its related entities entered any material financing arrangements during the Reporting Period.